StudioCherno/Hazel-Docs/docs/supported-platforms.md

 **NOTE:** Hazel currently only considers 64-bit Windows versions supported, and it's unlikely that 32-bit support will ever be added

 ## Unsupported Platforms
-These are platforms that Hazel definitely won't work on.
+These are platforms that Hazel most likely won't work on.

+* Windows 7
 * MacOS
 * Linux Based Platforms (Will eventually be supported)

-## Unconfirmed
-Support for these platforms is currently considered unconfirmed, and may change in the future.
-The platforms listed below are considered unconfirmed either because we haven't decided if we're going to support them, or because Hazel currently doesn't compile on these platforms, but may recieve proper support in the future.

-* Windows 7

 # Supported Editors + Toolchains
 Hazel will in theory support any IDE or toolchain that [https://premake.github.io/docs/Using-Premake#using-premake-to-generate-project-files](premake) supports, however we've only tested the toolchains/IDEs listed below.